 Too often companies don’t pay attention to the renewal, it’s less of a priority, and it becomes an afterthought.
 Companies should set alerts to remind reps to engage customers early (at least 60 days prior to renewal), those reps should know the health of the customer – is the primary contact still with the Customer, is the customer using the product, do they have open customer service tickets, etc.

 Negative churn is the pinnacle of Customer Success, but paying attention to all of these things will not guarantee negative churn.
 That said, it will go a long way to lowering churn and staying focused on growth, stability, and happy customers.
 At the end of the day, those lead to a healthy SaaS business.

 Have questions about how to achieve negative churn at your B2B SaaS organization?
-Get in touch or comment below.
+Get in touch.
 We have a long history of helping SaaS organizations with Customer Success and love solving new challenges.